 The idea for the Portage Women’s Civic League was conceived in December 1931 by a group of passionate local women.
-Their goal was to create a club for women to gather each month to support their community through involvement in projects that improved the status of women, and families, offer educational programs, and, of course to work for civic improvement.
+Their goal was to create a club for women to gather each month to support their community through involvement in projects that improved the status of women and families, to offer educational programs, and of course to work for civic improvement.
 Club membership was open to every woman in Portage regardless of race, creed, or caste.

 To recruit members, these women canvassed the city.
-Membership fees were $1 per year (and remained the same until 1950) and 350 women joined the first year.
+Membership fees were $1 per year and remained the same until 1950.
+Three hundred fifty women joined the first year.

 The Club House

 The first dinner meeting was held May 24, 1932 at 6:00 pm.
 At this time Zona Gale presented the keys to the home on the banks of the Wisconsin River that she had built for her parents after the publication of her first novel in 1906 for club use.
 The Women’s Civic League now had a home and the first “Garden Tea” was held in the evening of August 26, 1932.